 MIT Sloan provides a broad range of career development services to help students achieve their career goals.
-Particularly through the Career Development Office (CDO), the School offers extensive resources to help students connect with companies, alumni, and leaders who can help guide them toward rewarding careers.
+Particularly through the Career Development Office (CDO), the School offers extensive resources to connect students with companies, alumni, and leaders who can help guide them toward rewarding careers.

 Throughout the academic year, the CDO sponsors programs designed to assist students in developing the skills and strategies that will enable them to achieve their career goals in today’s competitive job market.

 Building on the foundation of MIT Sloan’s powerful finance legacy, the one-year MFin program offers a unique combination of heritage, resources, and relevance to shape the leaders who can effectively navigate the complex global economy.
 Graduates have pursued opportunities that were commensurate with their experience level.
 The majority accepted analyst-level positions, and those with greater relevant work experience secured positions at the associate level.
 Their current roles span diverse financial areas, including investment banking, asset management, financial consulting, diversified financial services, and corporate finance.
 Download the latest employment report.

 Drawing on the expertise of both faculty and CDO staff, Career Core provides valuable experience in self-assessment, career planning, networking, persuasive communication, interviewing, and negotiation.
 Sessions combine theory and practice to help students identify their strengths, focus their interests, and refine their career management skills.

 Exploring Career Options and Networking Events

 Through corporate discussions, company presentations, and networking events sponsored by the CDO, students will have the chance to explore industries and sectors they may not have considered before.
 The CDO works to expose students to professionals from all realms of the business and finance world in order to assist students in making the best possible career decisions.

 Career Resource Center

 The Career Resource Center (CRC) offers an expansive collection of both print and electronic career-related resources, including numerous members-only online database and information systems.
 In addition to a variety of business periodicals and career-related books, the CRC has a rich repository of past students' résumé books to help craft a powerful message to target firms.